 Executive Director

 Raised in St. Petersburg and a graduate of the University of South Florida, Mark has been working for public interest and progressive causes across the state for over two decades.
 Starting as a grassroots organizer in Miami, Mark worked his way up through the ranks of Florida PIRG (Public Interest Research Group) to become the director in 1998, and was the first director of Environment Florida when it launched in 2006.
-Since founding Progress Florida in 2008, Mark has focused on building Progress Florida into one of the most respected and effective multi-issue progressive communications and digital strategies organizations in the state.
+Since founding Progress Florida, Mark has focused on building the organization into one of the most respected and effective multi-issue progressive communications and digital strategies organizations in the state.
 Mark is a board member of Environment Florida and Common Cause Florida and in 2017 he was named as one of the “Top 100 Influential Floridians” by INFLUENCE Magazine.
 When not fighting the good fight Mark enjoys soccer, fishing, and exploring Florida’s best downtowns – big and small.

 Damien Filer